RaoHammas/raohammas/README.md

 <div align="center">

 # 💫 About Me
 Hello, I'm Rao Hammas, a software engineer from Pakistan.
-I have a Bachelor's degree in Computer Science and I'm currently pursuing an MPhil in the same field.
+I have a Bachelor's degree in Computer Science and I'm currently pursuing an Masters in the same field.

-I'm skilled in C# and WPF, with over five years of experience in .NET technologies.
-I've worked on critical care medical device software and ERP systems for companies like Toyota.
+I'm skilled in C# and WPF, with over 6 years of experience in .NET technologies.
+I've worked on critical care medical device software, professional enterprise level Trading application and ERP systems for companies like Toyota.
 My expertise lies in building WPF applications, and I'm well-versed in MSSQL-Server, Dapper ORM, ADO.NET and other .net technologies.

 I'm passionate about collaborating with others and sharing knowledge.
 I'm always eager to learn and contribute to the development community.